Modular knots obey the Chebotarev law: Modular knots and Lorenz knots

 An element $\gamma \in \SL_2\Z$ is said to be hyperbolic if $|\tr \gamma|>2$ holds.
 For each primitive hyperbolic element $\gamma$, we may define the corresponding modular knot $C_\gamma$ by $C_\gamma(t)=M_\gamma \spmx{e^t&0\\0&e^{-t}}$ $(0\leq 0\leq \log \xi_\gamma)$, where $M_\gamma^{-1}\gamma M_\gamma=\spmx{\xi_\gamma&0\\0&\xi_\gamma^{-1}}$ with $\xi_\gamma>1$.
 Every modular knot may be presented by some primitive hyperbolic $\gamma$, so that there is a natural surjection from the set of hyperbolic primitive elements to that of modular knots.

-The geodesic flow on ${\rm PSL}_2\Z\setminus {\rm PSL}_2\R$ is classically known to be Anosov and its structure is finely studied.
-After a certain compactification discussed in \cite{BonattiPinsky2020-arXiv}, the flow extends to a generalized pseudo-Anosov flow on the result of the 0-filling, in which the missing trefoil becomes a 1-pronged singular closed orbit.
-Therefore, by our Theorem \ref{thm.gpA} and Proposition \ref{prop.Dehn}, or by some rational Fried surgery and \cite[Theorem 1.2]{McMullen2013CM} together with Proposition \ref{prop.Dehn}, we obtain the assertion of Theorem \ref{thm.Lorenz} stated in Section 1; \emph{modular knots and the missing trefoil in $S^3$ obeys the Chebotarev law, if ordered by length in a generic metric}.
+The geodesic flow on ${\rm PSL}_2\Z\backslash {\rm PSL}_2\R$ is classically known to be Anosov with a dense orbit and its structure is finely studied.
+We claim that \emph{modular knots and the missing trefoil obey the Chebotarev law, if ordered by length in a generic metric.}

+Unlike the cases of the suspension flows, the geodesic flow does not extend to a generalized pseudo-Anosov flow on the result of the $\infty$-filling resulting in $S^3$; in a natural extension of the flow, the missing trefoil consists of four heteroclinic orbits.
+Even worse, since any surgery along the trefoil in $S^3$ results in a non-hyperbolic manifold (cf.\cite{Sullivan2013TrefoilSurgery}), the procedure in the previous sections does not apply.
+Nevertheless, we may verify this assertion by proving \Cref{thm.cusped} stated in Section 1, which is a partial extension of \Cref{thm.McM}: